getsentry/rfcs/text/0002-new-architecture.md

 on and off profiling at runtime it does not help us to discard unwanted profiles on the server, we want to selectively turn on profiling.
 Other uses for this are turning on minidump reporting for a small subset of users optionally.
 This requires the ability to push down config changes to clients periodically via relay.

+## Ownership and Self Service

+We have seen that we cannot live anymore in a world where ops and SnS own everything and that product teams need to take ownership of their system, which can include application code in the monolith but also systems (like kafka consumers or storage instances).
+This also includes being accountable for the resources they use so that they can take responsibility for decisions between a short term non-scalable solution to deliver faster and a long term scalable solution.

+Potentially this goes down the path of physically separating systems by ownership or where at least product teams own application logic embedded on a serverless infrastructure.